 https://thebudims.com

 Bricks-and-mortar is a priority for us.
-The personal advice and communicated knowledge as well as the special shopping experience available offline are barely replaceable.
+The personal advice and communicated knowledge, as well as the special shopping experience available offline, are barely replaceable.
 However, the online business is necessary nowadays and enjoys high attention from the end consumers.
 Zalando and other big e-tailers are very strong and much more experienced in this sector, so much so that we cannot compete.
 Therefore, we have decided that we need to convince the customers of our products’ value in our bricks-and-mortar space first, and only then let them into our exclusive online shop.
 This means they can only access our online store after they’ve made a purchase in the physical one.
 This way we know that the customer using the online shop understands us and our product, which can prevent bad purchasing decisions.